 Some examples are:

-- Set aside a half a day (or a whole day if you can) where there is nothing scheduled.
+- Set aside half a day (or a whole day if you can) where nothing is scheduled.
 This may be a weekend day, a day that you have no work, or your child has no daycare/school.
 This allows you to have less stress and pressure on your shoulders.
 This pressure-free time enables interactions and experiences to arise organically.
 You may find yourself taking your baby to the park, heading to a science museum with your toddlers, or making a fort in the living room and hanging out under the blankets.
 All of these are great times to practice speaking respectfully and encouragingly to your child while playing and learning together.

 - Car rides.
-When you are driving, consider making it a time to practice encouragement and to speak praise over your youngster.
-If you need to discipline your child, start with a positive point before following with the disciplinary word.
+When you are driving, consider making it a time to practice encouragement and speak praise over your youngster.
+If you need to discipline your child, start with a positive point before following with a disciplinary word.
 For example, if you have two children in the backseat and one is trying to take a toy away from their sibling, say, “(Name), you did a great job sharing your toys yesterday!
 But right now (your sibling) is playing with that.
 Stop taking (Sibling’s) toy and keep your hands to yourself.
 Would you like another toy to hold, instead?”
-If they cooperate, be sure to praise their action, i.e.: “Thank you for giving his toy back.
+If they cooperate, be sure to praise their action, i.e., “Thank you for giving his toy back.
 You are a good listener!”

 - Take your little one to the library.
 Carve out an hour or more to interact one-on-one with your child at a library.
 Most public libraries nowadays have a children’s section.
 You can read to your little one, play with toys, and otherwise spend time together.
 Compliment the things they do and encouraging them to read, play, say hello to new friends, etc. They will love hearing your voice and the encouraging tones of voice you use while talking to them.